Skip to content

 Okay, so how does this “box method” actually work?
 Great question!
 First, you’ll draw a 2×2 grid that’s your “box.”
 Then, you’ll take the first term of your quadratic (the ax term) and plop it into the top-left corner.
 The last term (the constant ‘c’) goes into the bottom-right corner.
 Now comes the clever part: you need to figure out what two terms multiply together to give you both the first term AND the last term.
 These two magic terms will fill the other two boxes.
 Here’s the trick: those two terms also need to add up to the middle term of your quadratic (the bx term).
 Once you’ve filled in all the boxes, you’ll find the greatest common factor (GCF) of each row and each column.
 These GCFs will become the terms in your factored binomials!
 Finally, you’ll end up with two binomial expressions and you have successfully factored that equation!
 And with that, you’ve successfully factored your quadratic equation using the box method!
 Practice makes perfect, so don’t be afraid to try a few examples to get the hang of it.

-See also Waterfall Method Wealth
+See also Percentage Of Sales Method

 Table of Contents